Rare events of a peculiar thermonuclear supernova that precedes a core collapse supernova: Results

 According to our proposed scenario in some cases the WD remnant of the primary star accretes helium-rich gas from the core of RSG and experiences a thermonuclear explosion like SNe Ia or peculiar SNe Ia.
 At a time delay of $t_{\rm Ia-CCSN}$ the core of the RSG explodes as a CCSN.
 As we discussed in section \ref{subsec:ScenarioSpec} there are two possibilities (and some uncertainties), an early thermonuclear explosion and a late thermonuclear explosion.

 The early thermonuclear explosion occurs at the end of the CEE or shortly after it.
 Due to the hydrogen-rich circumbinary gas and possibly some leftover envelope, the explosion will be classified as a peculiar CCSN.
 In that case the delay from thermonuclear explosion to CCSN is $t_{\rm Ia-CCSN} \simeq t_{\rm CEE-CCSN} \simeq 3000 - 1.1 \times 10^5 \yr$.
-The CCSN might take place into an empty interstellar medium bubble that the thermonuclear explosion has cleared thousands to tens of thousands of years earlier.
+The CCSN ejecta might expand into an empty interstellar medium bubble that the thermonuclear explosion has cleared thousands to tens of thousands of years earlier.
 In a case of a peculiar-like SN Ia that leaves some of the WD intact, the CCSN might take place with a WD companion near it.
 The CCSN will be classified as type Ib or type Ic.

-The late thermonuclear explosion takes place only after the core expands to transfer mass to the WD, a process that is likely to take place several months to several years before CCSN explosion, i.e., $t_{\rm Ia-CCSN} \approx {\rm several} \yr$ (section \ref{subsec:ScenarioSpec} for more details).
-This very rare event is of a peculiar SN Ia and a CCSN that occurs few years later.
+The late thermonuclear explosion is a speculative proposal.
+It might takes place only after the core expands to transfer mass to the WD, a process that, if occurs, is likely to take place several months to several years before CCSN explosion, i.e., $t_{\rm Ia-CCSN} \approx {\rm several} \yr$ (section \ref{subsec:ScenarioSpec} for more details).
+This very rare and speculative event is of a peculiar SN Ia and a CCSN that occurs few years later.
 Due to the helium in the system the CCSN will be classified as a type Ib CCSN.

 In a future study we will study the event rate of CCSN inside a peculiar SN Ia, as well as of other WD-NS reverse evolution scenarios.